Queensland University of Technology: History

 In 1988, the Queensland University of Technology Act was passed for the grant of university status to Queensland Institute of Technology (QIT).
 As a result, QIT was granted university status and was operational as Queensland University of Technology (QUT) beginning in January 1989.
 The Brisbane College of Advanced Education joined with QUT in 1990.

-The Gardens Point campus was once entirely housed in the 19th-century, former Government House of Queensland.
+The Gardens Point campus was once entirely housed in the 19th-century former Government House of Queensland.
 In 1909, during the relocation of the governor's residence, the Old Government House and the surrounding five hectares were set aside for both a university and a technical college.
 The first university on the site was the University of Queensland which was moved to St Lucia in 1945, where it remains today.

-Campuses and precincts
+Campuses and buildings

-QUT has three campuses.
-Each is a micro-community, with on-campus academic, recreational, and support facilities.

 Gardens Point

 Gardens Point campus is located in Brisbane's city centre, beside the Brisbane River and adjacent to the City Botanic Gardens and Queensland Parliament House.
 At the centre of the campus is the Old Government House which was built in 1862 and re-opened in 2009.
-The faculties of Business, Law, and Science and Engineering are based at this campus.
+The faculties of Business, Law, and Science and Engineering are based at this campus, along with facilities such as basketball courts and general parks.